joshbegley/nyt-latest/README.md

 `Erin Stewart was facing intense scrutiny over her use of a city credit card when she was mayor of New Britain, Conn.`\
 https://www.nytimes.com/2026/05/14/nyregion/erin-stewart-suspends-governor-campaign-connecticut.html

-**More Than a Quarter of Abortions Are Done by Telehealth, Protected for Now by the Supreme Court**\
+**Mail-Order Abortions Have Quickly Become Common**\
-`Mail-order pills shipped to states with bans are a reason abortion has increased since Roe v.
+`Pills shipped to states with bans are a reason abortion has increased since Roe v.
 Wade was overturned.`\
 https://www.nytimes.com/2026/05/14/upshot/abortion-pills-court.html

 **N.Y.U.
 Class of 2026 Graduates After Studying Through Turbulent Years**\